Asynchronousx/El-Boto/README.md

-# Discord-Bot: a fun, useful utility to Discord.
+# El Boto: a fun, useful Discord Bot full of utilities and more.

 ## Release